jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ### Benchmark Details <a name="benchmark"></a>

-All benchmarks run with the latest Microsoft compiler for each language, multiple trials, 64 bit, release mode, with all settings set for maximum speed, with
-JIT warmup time accounted for.
+All benchmarks run with what I believe to be the latest and greatest compilers available for Windows for each language.
+JIT warmup time is accounted for when applicable.
+If you identify cases where code or compiler/environment choices are sub optimal, email me please.

 #### Environment
 ```ini